IMPORTANT NOTE: We recently upgraded Cognos to version 11.2.2. Please see the Cognos Upgrade Info page to review details and resources.

 Fortunately, year-over-year reporting will become easier the longer we’re in the new system.
 For example, if you want to run a two-year report, you’ll be able to do that completely in Workday after two years.

-To log into Cognos, see the new login procedures outlined on the Key Changes to Cognos page.
+To log into Cognos, see the new login procedures outlined in the Cognos 11.2 Quick Start Guide.

 If you do not currently have access to Cognos, please see the Request Access page.